ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 ### Ranking

-When searching for text in a large corpus, it's common to only want to return the "best" N results, as there are likely many more documents matching any given query than are useful for the user.
+When searching for text in a large corpus, it's common to only want to return the "best" N results, since many more documents may match a given query than are actually useful to the user.

 To meaningfully rank our results we need more data, but we can already build some intuition: We can see that if we count the total number of documents that contain each token, we see that `performance` (1) < `typed` (2) < `language` (3).
 We can deduce that `performance` is a more "specific" token, meaning that documents that contain it (especially multiple times) would be a better match for the query.